tomaszemek/ta-rf/README.md

 1. Python

-    System wide Python interpreter per your OS specific instruction
+    Install Python interpreter as per your OS specific instruction, recommended latest release

+2. Node.js (for UI tests)

+    Install Node.js environment as per your OS specific instructions, recommended latest current

-2. Clone the ta-rf repo
+3. Clone the ta-rf repo

-3. Virtual environment
+4. Python virtual environment

+    This is recommended to do to support multiple runtime evironments with different prerequisities.

-    Crate one to isolate local runtime environment from interfering with other ones:
+    Create one to isolate local runtime environment from interfering with other ones:

     ```console
     cd ta-rf